zaiisao/Documentation/en/Video/rtc_recording_windows.md

 ## Implementation

-Before proceeding, ensure that you implement a basic call or live broadcast in your project.
-See [Start a Call](../../en/Video/start_call_windows.md) or [Start a Live Broadcast](../../en/Video/start_live_windows.md) for details.
+Before proceeding, ensure that you implement a basic call or live interactive streaming in your project.
+See [Start a Video Call](../../en/Video/start_call_windows.md) or [Start a Live Interactive Video Streaming](../../en/Video/start_live_windows.md) for details.

 ```C++
 // Start local audio recording.